SAP-archive/node-refiner/docs/monitoring.md

-# Monitoring Node Harvester
+# Monitoring Node Refiner

-Here we write more about the steps involved to monitor the behavior of the node harvester operator.
+Here we write more about the steps involved to monitor the behavior of the node refiner controller.
 Similar to the testing document, this will provide steps to create an environment where you can see what kind of actions the controller is taking and the generic state of the cluster.